web3facts/web3facts/categories/1 General/6 Is Crypto anonymous.md

 However, if a crypto wallet is associated with a crypto exchange then their transactions are not anonymous to the exchange or any government authorities the exchange deals with.

-This means maintaining absolute anonymity is not simple and may require complicating transactions using tools like [Tornado Cash](https://tornado.cash/) or interacting with less reputable crypto exchanges
+This means maintaining absolute anonymity is not simple and may require complicating transactions or interacting with less reputable crypto exchanges.